Religious debates over the Harry Potter series: Islam

 A large number of Islamic scholars have argued that the books' magical themes conflict with Islamic teachings.
 A series of online fatwas have been logged by imams against Harry Potter, decrying it as un-Islamic.

-Feiz Mohammad, the Australian Islamic preacher believed to have inspired Tamerlan and Dzhokhar Tsarnaev, the perpetrators of the Boston Marathon bombing, decried Harry Potter for "paganism, evil, magic and the drinking of unicorn blood".
+Feiz Mohammad, an Australian Islamic preacher, decried Harry Potter for "paganism, evil, magic and the drinking of unicorn blood".

 In Iran, the series is popular and published by the Ministry of Culture and Islamic Guidance.
 In July 2007, the daily paper Kayhan called the series "a billion-dollar Zionist project" created to "disrupt young minds".
 The article was ignored by the government, and the series continued to be published normally.

 In August 2007, police in Karachi, Pakistan, discovered and defused a car bomb located outside a shopping centre where, hours later, the final Harry Potter novel was scheduled to go on sale.
 The book launch was postponed in response.
 A local police superintendent commented that: "We are not sure so far whether the target of the bombing was the book launch, but the connection cannot be ruled out."